 Using a mortgage calculator, John learns that his personal background, income and job situation allow him to qualify for up to 60% of financing.
 (Note: the actual percentage of financing available varies case-by-case.
 In some cases, 60%-80% financing is possible in Germany.)
 The mortgage calculation breaks down into three separate sections: (1) calculation of the financing need, (2) detailed breakdown of the costs and term of mortgage, and (3) an amortization table of future monthly rates.

-First, when calculating the total purchase price, John needs to take the purchase fees into account.
-Purchase fees usually include: notary and land register fees, stamp duty (real estate tax) and real estate agent fees.
+First, when calculating the total purchase price, John needs to take the closing costs into account.
+Closing costs usually include: notary and land register fees, stamp duty (real estate tax) and real estate agent fees.
 The exact amount of the purchase fees varies among German cities.
 Normally, fees are roughly 10-15% of the property purchase price.
 In John’s case, the purchase fees are 62,775€ (assuming the total purchase fees are at 13.95% of the property price,) and the maximum total purchase costs are 512,775€.

 Assuming that John wants to put in 250,525€ as down payment, he needs a mortgage of 260,000€.
 This puts his total financing need at 58% of the property purchase price (260,000€/450,000€).
 Given that John is qualified for 60% of financing, the loan he needs fits within the amount of financing he can afford borrowing.